pfeinsper/21b-indago-rfid-conformance-tester/docs-src/software.md

         │   ├receiver.c            - Holds all functions that dictate how the Receiver acts │   └rfid.c                - Holds all functions about tari, commands and packages
         |
-        ├config.h                - stores all the needed defines
+        ├config.h                - Stores all the needed defines
         |
         ├crc.c                   - Cyclic Redundance Check file
         │